Business

 Babies and young children learn the fear of failure.

-If we quit, we only fail ourselves, and none of us are born to stop—just like a baby isn’t born to leave the challenge of crawling and walking.
+If we quit, we only fail ourselves, and none of us is born to stop—just like a baby isn’t born to leave the challenge of crawling and walking.
 It’s part of learning and growing.

 Quitting would mean missing out on the friendships we could make with like-minded individuals.
 Regardless of what we’re doing—running a business, raising a family, or supporting others in need—we all need a daily routine.